Meinhard of Neuhaus: Life

 After King Sigismund's return to Bohemia, Menhart with appointed colonel and Burgrave of Bohemia in 1437.
 He would hold the post of regent during Sigismund's absence.
 After Sigismund's death in December 1437, Menhart supported the candidacy of his son Albert II as his successor.
 In 1438, Albert was crowned King of Bohemia.
 Menhart fought on his side against the Tábor, which had opposed Albert's election.
-After Albert's death in October 1439, a delegation of nobles, including Menhart, George of Poděbrady, Oldřich II of Rožmberk and Hynek Ptáček of Pirkstein offered the Bohemian crown to Duke Albert III of Bavaria, who turned the offer down.
+After Albert's death in October 1439, a delegation of nobles, including Menhart, George of Poděbrady, Oldřich II of Rožmberk and Hynce Ptáček of Pirkštejn offered the Bohemian crown to Duke Albert III of Bavaria, who turned the offer down.

 Thus, the Bohemian throne remained vacant.
 Albert's widow, Elizabeth of Luxembourg, claimed the throne on behalf of her son Ladislaus the Posthumous.
 A religious conflict broke out again, between Catholics and moderate Utraquists on one side and the strict Utraquists on the other side.
 The captain of the Old Bohemian Circle, George of Poděbrady, led the moderate Utraquists.
 In 1448, he captured Prague and its castle.
 He successfully used military pressure to have himself recognized as the new ruler of Bohemia.

 Menhart was taken prisoner on 9 September 1448 in the Old Town of Prague.
 He was initially detained in the Old Town Hall.
 Later, he was taken to Poděbrady Castle.
-The office of High Burgrave of Bohemia was given to Zdeněk Konopišťský ze Šternberka.
+The office of High Burgrave of Bohemia was given to Zdeněk of Šternberk.
 Menhart's son Oldřich (died 1453) demanded his father's release in a letter dated 20 September 1448.
 George of Poděbrady refused, and indicated the Meinhard would be tried in a court of law.

 Menhart fell ill during the subsequent civil strife and was released on 1 February 1449, under the condition that he should surrender to the court when summoned.
-He died two days later at Říčany, on his way to Karlstejn castle.
+He died two days later at Říčany, on his way to Karlštejn Castle.
 His body was taken to Jindřichův Hradec, where he was buried.

 On 6 February 1449, the Alliance of Strakonice was formed.
-Its members included Henry IV of Rožmberk, Zajíc of Hasenburg, John of Lichtenburg, Zdeněk Konopišťský ze Šternberka, William the Younger of Ryzmberk and Zdeněk Kostka of Postupic.
+Its members included Henry IV of Rožmberk, Zajíc of Hasenburg, John of Lichtenburg, Zdeněk of Šternberk, William the Younger of Rýzmberk and Zdeněk Kostka of Postupice.
 The alliance accused George of Poděbrady on 3 August 1450 of having poisoned Mainhard.
 This allegation was never proved.